SpencerM-2k1/CST-310-Lighting-Project/README.md

 ## Run the program

-To execute the program, simply run the `main` executable with the following command.
+To execute the program, simply run the `main` executable with the following command:

+	./main

 ## Dependencies